 The Context Revolution: How AI Discovered What Search Never Could

 The morning ritual has changed.
-ChatGPT now has 200 million weekly active users, and something profound is happening in how travelers discover hotels.
+ChatGPT now has over 800 million weekly active users, and something profound is happening in how travelers discover hotels.
 They're not searching anymore, they're conversing.
 And in that conversation, they're revealing layers of context that keyword search could never capture.

 Consider these two queries: